nortikin/sverchok/docs/nodes/curve/cubic_spline.rst

    * Euclidian
    * Points (just number of points from the beginning)
    * Chebyshev
-   * Centripetal (square root of Euclidian distance).
+   * Centripetal (square root of Euclidian distance)
+   * X, Y, Z axis - use distance along one of coordinate axis, ignore others.

 The default value is Euclidian.